 If you need additional information, call 716-845-2300.

 Advisories and restrictions on travel both in the U.S. and internationally are evolving as the spread of the virus evolves.
-In New York State, there is an incoming travel advisory, effective June 25, 2020, that requires individuals traveling from states with significant community spread of COVID-19 quarantine for a 14-day period from the time of last contact within the identified state.
-The list of states is likely to evolve and will be updated on the New York State website and also Roswell Park's information for patients page for the latest information on these guidelines for both patients and visitors of Roswell Park.
+In New York State, there is an incoming travel advisory that requires individuals traveling into New York State from another state to follow specific instructions.
+Please visit the New York State website and also Roswell Park's information for patients page for the latest information on these guidelines for both patients and visitors of Roswell Park.

 We currently recommend that cancer patients: